-understood as how willing I am to be i rmine how well I may do in treatment.
-This can be n treatment, how much I want to be in treatment, if I can likely to make changes from treatment.
-I understand this evaluation may also say how I could be supervised if I am living in the from a probation officer, treatment provider, or someone tell the court how I should be sentenced, but the results o am sentenced.
-The evaluation results could also influence ation conditions.
-I understand the evaluation results co uld impact sexual offender registration.
-I understand that I can refuse to partic cipate in any or all parts of this evaluation.
-I have talked about participating in thi incrimination with my lawyer and agre s evaluation including the effect on my right against selfee to proceed.
-I have been given the chance to discus criminal defense lawyer and I agree to es participating in this psychosexual evaluation with a proceed without talking to a lawyer.
-Print Name Signature Parent or Guardian (if applicable) Date Witness Date
+understood as how willing I am to determine how well I may do in treatment.
+This can be be in treatment, how much I want to be in treatment, if am likely to make changes from treatment. l can also say how I could be supervised if I am living in the ome from a probation officer, treatment provider, or some eone not tell the court how I should be sentenced, but the results I am sentenced.
+The evaluation results could also influorobation conditions.
+I understand the evaluation resul ts could impact sexual offender registration.
+I understand that I can refuse to p participate in any or all parts of this evaluation.
+I have talked about participating i incrimination with my lawyer and in this evaluation including the effect on my right against sagree to proceed. self- iscuss participating in this psychosexual evaluation with a ee to proceed without talking to a lawyer. l Print Name Signature Parent or Guardian (if applicable) Date Witness Date